Hybrid between biologically and quantum-inspired many-body states: Technical matters

 We have found empirically that increasing the value of $d$, i.e. making the perceptrain more non-linear, makes the optimization less stable.
 This is illustrated in Fig.~\ref{fig:Breaking-of-optimisation}, which contrasts $d=2$ with $d=5$: the $d=5$ results are consistently less precise than $d=2$ and the optimization becomes unstable at a smaller rank ($\chi=6$ instead of $\chi=7$).
 In principle the $d=5$ ansatz \emph{contains} the full subspace of the $d=2$ one.
-Hence we conclude that the poor results obtained for $d=5$ are associated with the difficulty to optimize this ansatz and possibly to overfitting arising at a smaller value of $\chi$.
+Hence we conclude that the poor results obtained for $d=5$ are associated with an energy landscape that becomes harder to navigate.
+We attribute this difficulty to optimize to an inefficiency of the additional parameters introduced: they do not provide significant extra expressivity but make the energy landscape harder to navigate.
 Altogether, it seems that the SBS limit with a large value of $K$ is a good compromise.

 We also observed that in the limit of small $h_{x}$, where the ground state converges to a product state and should therefore be well approximated by a low rank MPS ($\chi=1$ is exact in the limit of $h_x=0$), the optimization becomes unstable earlier.
 We find that when the rank is increased above $\chi=2$, both MPS and SBS errors become large in a manner reminiscent of Fig.~\ref{fig:Breaking-of-optimisation} (not shown).
-Again, we attribute this instability to overfitting.
+Again, we attribute this instability to the energy landscape being harder to navigate.